By Tim Lambert

 The High Court of Australia is also in Canberra.
 Work on the building began in 1975 and took 5 years.
 Its style of architecture was called 'brutalism'.
 The High Court in Canberra was opened by Queen Elizabeth II in 1980.
 The High Court is known for its murals by Jan Sensberg.

-A number of famous judgements were made at the court including the Mabo judgement (1992) and the Wik judgement (1996).
+A number of famous judgments were made at the court including the Mabo judgement (1992) and the Wik judgement (1996).

 The Australian War Memorial, which was built in 1941 and later enlarged contains the names of over 102,000 fallen Australians.
 Anzac Walk opened in 1965.